gchoinka/gpm/README.md

 Genetic Programming close to Metal

 GPM is a genetic programming library written with C++17.
-Is is heavly inflenced by gpcxx.
+It is heavily influenced by gpcxx.
+It uses boost::variant and std::array for its tree and node representation.